 Coal oil and gas are 100's of millions of years old.

 What we call fossil fuels are Nature's ancient carbon sinks that have allowed life (absorbing O2 and emitting CO2 to flourish.

-Burning this ancient carbon is poisoning the atmosphere, changing planet Earth to be inhospitable to most life.
+Burning this ancient carbon is poisoning the atmosphere, if not stopped soon it will change planet Earth to be inhospitable to most life.

 click image for presentation